 The program is designed to cultivate the next generation of public interest lawyers through academic and specialized discussion series, mentorships, and volunteer work with public interest organizations.
 Selected students with a demonstrated commitment to public interest participate in the academic and service program during law school to prepare for their careers as attorneys.

-Taylor Young-Wells ’25 is a recent graduate of William & Mary with a B.A. in Sociology (with a concentration in social problems, policy, and justice).
-During her undergraduate career, Taylor actively participated in programs focused on civil and immigrant rights.
-She spent her undergraduate career as a volunteer with Community Partnership for Adult Learners, where she taught weekly lessons to provide free, informal English language and American culture lessons to adults in the Williamsburg area, and as a social justice policy initiative intern with the NAACP, where she was involved in projects working toward educational equity.
-As a Stein Scholar, Taylor is excited to continue cultivating her passion for civil and immigrant rights and to gain the experience and skill set needed to advance her career aspirations in public interest law.
+Taylor Young-Wells ’25 is a recent graduate of William & Mary with a B.A. in sociology (with a concentration in social problems, policy, and justice).
+During her undergraduate career, she actively participated in programs focused on civil and immigrant rights.
+Young-Wells spent her undergraduate career as a volunteer with Community Partnership for Adult Learners, where she taught weekly lessons to provide free, informal English language and American culture lessons to adults in the Williamsburg area, and as a social justice policy initiative intern with the National Association for the Advancement of Colored People, where she was involved in projects working toward educational equity.
+As a Stein Scholar, Young-Wells is excited to continue cultivating her passion for civil and immigrant rights and to gain the experience and skill set needed to advance her career aspirations in public interest law.